top of page

 This article was published in the Offaly Independent on Sat 22nd May 2021 - full text and an additional gallery of images below

-For one of the most remarkable viewing points in the midlands, a climb up Croghan Hill should be on everyone’s list this summer.
+For one of the most remarkable viewing points in the midlands, a hike up Croghan Hill should be on everyone’s list this summer.
 Regarded as one of Ireland’s most isolated hills, it rises from the Bog of Allen to stand proudly over the surrounding landscape, the only high point in an otherwise flat plain of farm and bog land.
 After a short but steep uphill climb to the trigonometrical or trig point at the summit, a 360-degree panorama is your reward with breathtaking views in all directions.

 Standing at 234m above sea level, it affords excellent views across three provinces of Offaly's bordering counties: Westmeath, Meath, Kildare, Laois, Tipperary, Galway & Roscommon.
 If conditions are right, you can see the Slieve Bloom mountains to the south, the Hill of Uisneach to the west and all the way to the Wicklow mountains in the east.
 Apparently, on a clear day, the Mourne Mountains in Newry are also visible.